The Scandal of Cuomo and New York’s Horrific Abortion Law

 Gov. Cuomo Terms Unadulterated Evil “Light” & “Progress”

 I can’t imagine a more horrible irony.
 On Tuesday, January 22, New York Governor Andrew Cuomo ordered that the spire of the One World Trade Center be lit pink.
 The reason why?
 To celebrate the passage of a new law that radically liberalizes abortion in New York State – in some cases allowing abortion up until the moment of birth, permitting non-doctors to perform abortions, and removing recognition of preborn babies older than 24 weeks as potential homicide victims.

-The new One World Trade Center is built on the same ground where thousands of innocent Americans – including eleven unborn babies – lost their lives on 9/11.
+The new One World Trade Center is built on the same ground where thousands of innocent Americans – including unborn babies – lost their lives on 9/11, and another who lost his or her life in 1993.
 The new building is supposed to stand as a symbol of America’s resilience in the face of evil, a memorial to those who lost their lives.
-Yards away from the building, the 9/11 memorial explicitly honors the “unborn child” of each of those eleven pregnant women who died on that infamous day.
+Yards away from the building, the 9/11 memorial explicitly honors the “unborn child” of each pregnant woman who died there.

 Cuomo hailed the new law – passed on the anniversary of the Roe v.
 Wade decision – as “a historic victory for New Yorkers and for our progressive values.”
 He also ordered the Governor Mario M. Cuomo Bridge, the Kosciuszko Bridge, and the Alfred E. Smith Building in Albany to be lit pink in order – as he said – to “celebrate this achievement and shine a bright light forward for the rest of the nation to follow.”

 God’s mercy is infinite.
 Even the most extreme and hardened of sinners must be given the opportunity to repent – and yet I can well understand why some Catholic leaders are raising their voices asking when New York Cardinal Timothy Dolan will formally and publicly excommunicate Gov. Cuomo.